JamesWhiteSnow/DSM/README.md

 # DSM

-In this project, we open-source the source code of our S-DSM/C-DSM approaches and upload the technical report of our paper "Dynamic Subgraph Matching via Cost-Model-based Vertex Dominance Embeddings (Technical Report)".
+In this project, we open-source the source code of our DSM approach and upload the technical report of our paper "Dynamic Subgraph Matching via Cost-Model-based Vertex Dominance Embeddings (Technical Report)".

 ## Check List